idaholab/moose/framework/doc/content/source/linearfvkernels/LinearFVTimeDerivative.md

 linear system and the contributions depend on the method chosen for time integration.
 For more information on available methods, see the [TimeIntegrators](Executioner/TimeIntegrators/index.md) page.
-For example, with an implicit euler scheme the controbution to the right hand side becomes:
+For example, with an implicit Euler scheme the contribution to the right hand side becomes:

 !equation
 \frac{c_C}{\Delta t}V_C,

-where $\Delta t$ and $\frac{c_C}$ are the time step size and multiplier at the cell center, repectively.
+where $\Delta t$ and $\frac{c_C}$ are the time step size and multiplier at the cell center, respectively.
 With these, the contribution to the right hand side becomes:

 !equation
 \frac{c_C u_{old,C}}{\Delta t}V_C,